appium/python-client/README.md

 The `AppiumConnection` can set `selenium.webdriver.remote.client_config.ClientConfig` as well.

-## Relaxing read timeout
+## Relaxing HTTP request read timeout

-Appium Python Client has `120` seconds read timeout on each HTTP request since the version v4.3.0 because of the corresponding selenium bindings set the read timeout by default.
+Appium Python Client has `120` seconds read timeout on each HTTP request since the version v4.3.0 because of the corresponding selenium binding version.
-A couple of methods below would help to configure the timeout.
+You have two methods to extend the read timeout.

 1. Set `GLOBAL_DEFAULT_TIMEOUT` environment variable
 2. Configure timeout via `selenium.webdriver.remote.client_config.ClientConfig`
-    - `timeout` argument or
+    - `timeout` argument, or
     - `init_args_for_pool_manager` argument for `urllib3.PoolManager`

 ## Documentation